marigold-dev/abstraction-training/README.md

 Opened modules can shadow identifiers present in the current scope, potentially leading to confusing errors as previously shown.

+> open statements shadowing an existing identifiertrigger the warning 44.
+Using `open!` indicates that such a shadowing is intentional and should not trigger the warning.

 To avoid unwanted shadowing we can also namespace everything:
 ```ocaml
 let a =